Jhut89/Mailchimp-API-3.0-PHP/README.md

 $response->getBody(); // return the raw text body of the response
 ```

-As an example, if I have an API key but want the contact email associated with its account I would:
+As an example, if I posses an API key but want the contact email associated with its account:

 ```php
 $mailchimp = new Mailchimp('123abc123abc123abc123abc-us0');